-Journal entries are both recurring and non-recurring manual accounting adjustments used to record (usually large) transactions in the financial system.
-They are used to fix errors, reclassify balances, or record amounts that were not reported due to timing and period cut-offs in the financial system.
-However, they do not go through the established system of controls designed to record normal recurring transactions, and thus reliance on JE increases AmeriCorps susceptibility to errors and misstatement in the financial statements.
-As of June 30, 2021, AmeriCorps used JEs to record approximately \$27 billion in absolute value transactions, a significant increase from the prior year.
+Journal entries are both recuring and non-recuring manual on top adjustments used to record, usually large, transactions into the financial system.
+They are used to fix errors, reclassify balances, or record amounts that were not reported dur to timing and period cut-offs in the financial systems.
+However, they do not go through the established system of controls designed to record normal recurring transactions, and thus reliance on JEs increase AmeriCorps' susceptibility to errors and misstatement in the financial statements.
+As of June 30, 2021, AmeriCorps used JEs to record approximately \$12.6 billion in absolute value transactions, a significant increase from the prior year.
 AmeriCorps over relied on the JEs to fix issues that initially existed in the Momentum environment that were not remediated prior to conversion to Oracle.

 Also, AmeriCorps used JEs to address significant recurring financial reporting issues across multiple funds, instead of addressing the underlying root causes.
-For example, JEs were used to fix transactions recorded under reimbursable funds using an account code that identified them as Direct.
-This is a long-standing issue that requires repeated adjustments to the expended and unexpended appropriation general ledger accounts.

 We also identified other control deficiencies such as duplication in the use of JEs, missing document numbers, and lack of documentation explaining the need for or root cause for the adjustment and approval.
-Further, there was no evidence of proper segregation of duties, reconciliation issues between JE detail and JE log, and instances in which AmeriCorps and ARC approved and processed JEs with the incorrect general ledger account, requiring another JE to correct the error.
+Further, there was no evidence of proper segregation of duties, reconciliation issues between JE detail and JE log, and instances in which AmeriCorps and ARC approved and processed JEs with incorrect general ledger account, requiring another JE to correct the error.
 The over-reliance, incorrect usage, and inaccurate JEs create a high risk of material misstatements in the financial statement.

-- 12. Continue working with Administrative Resource Center to review and correct AmeriCorps' balances in detail to ensure they are properly supported and that balances migrated to the ARC platform are complete, accurate, and reliable.
-(Modified Repeat) - 13.
+- 11. Continue working with Administrative Resource Center to review and correct AmeriCorps' balances in detail to ensure they are properly supported and that balances migrated to the ARC platform are complete, accurate, and reliable.
+(Modified Repeat) - 12.
 Strengthen its policies and procedures over the processing of JEs going forward now that AmeriCorps has transitioned to the shared service environment.
 The policies and procedures should cover the following: - a.
-A process to track the sequence of JE transactions for completeness. - b.
+A process to track the sequence of JE transactions for completeness.

+- b.
 A policy as to when it is appropriate to use a JE and approval procedures for JEs recorded to ensure segregation of duties. - c.
 A requirement to provide a fact-specific description of the purpose of the JE, along with adequate supporting documentation. - d.
 Documentation needed to support JEs and how it will be maintained.
-(Modified Repeat). - 14.
+(Modified Repeat) - 13.
 Validate and ensure JEs are properly supported, documented, and are readily available for examination.
 (Modified Repeat)